 Dine at One of Spetses’s Fabulous Restaurants

 After tasting the local cuisine, or a romantic cocktail on the rooftop of the Poseidonion Hotel, you can head towards the Old Harbour and choose among the numerous taverns, with pergolas right on the water.

 Among the well-known restaurants, the “Orloff” is housed in an old mansion, dating back to 1802.
-It gives the opportunity to dine on the roof terrace and is usually opened from April to October.
+It allows dining on the roof terrace and is usually open from April to October.
 It is possible to walk along the old Harbour along the sea.

 Another lovely place to sit down and enjoy the summer breeze is “Mourayo”, serving Greek food, and local dishes, and views on the harbor.
 Please always bear in mind that the fish prices in Spetses, but also in Greece in general, may be higher than in your home country.
 This is normal, and the same rates apply to local customers.

 Spetses, in comparison to Hydra, for example, has a vibrant night scene.
 Relying on numerous local Greek tourists, along with ex-pats and VIPs, the nightlife spots around the Old Harbour (Palio Limani) get rolling after dark.